chrisburnell/chrisburnell.com/src/posts/articles/decade.md

 The control.
 The confidence that came with being in control.
 The unending horizon of creative possibilities that came with that confidence.

-No longer was I just another not-yet-eclipsed star in the Geocities galaxy.
+No longer was I another not-yet-eclipsed star in the Geocities galaxy.
 More mine than any Blogger profile, I was finally part of the <q>Blogosphere</q>, whatever that meant for 18-year-old me *(very little, it turns out)*.

 Looking back on my content, *my, how I’ve aged… thankfully*.